YuChenTee/Minesweeper-Game/README.md

 - Controller:
   - Processes user inputs (e.g., cell clicks, flagging) and updates the model accordingly.
 Manages game state transitions and triggers superpower actions.
   - Coordinates interactions between the user interface and the game model, ensuring that user actions are correctly reflected in the view.

+# Conclusion
+This project demonstrates the practical application of object-oriented programming concepts, including inheritance, polymorphism, encapsulation, and abstraction.
+The challenges faced and solutions implemented during development have contributed to a deeper understanding of software design and development practices